-Students are allowed to use the telephone located in the front hallway only if there is an emergency.
+Students are allowed to use the telephone located in the front office only if there is an emergency.
 Students should get permission from office personnel prior to using the telephone.
 Generally, use of the telephone will be restricted to between classes and after school.
-Students should not use the telephones in the classrooms.
+Students should not use cell phones or the telephones in the classrooms.
+All cell phones for students and staff should remain in bags/pockets out of vision during the school day.